CMU-17-214/s2024/assignments/hw1.md

 You are free to use any open source library on *Maven Central* for this project.
 There are many many choices with different levels of quality and documentation (e.g., [Apache Commons CLI](https://commons.apache.org/proper/commons-cli/), [jopt](https://github.com/jopt-simple/jopt-simple), [JArgs](http://jargs.sourceforge.net/)), explore them and pick one.
 Note, support and ease of use may be an important factor in choosing a library -- explore alternatives if a library is confusing, too complex, poorly documented, or uses language features you do not understand.

+**Task 3: Additional Achievements.** There is already an implementation of one achievement, which is awarded if the user completes a round of questions with an average time less than 5 seconds per question.
+Implement three more achievements, adding them to the AchievementType enum.
+The achievements are specified as follows:

+* CORRECT: all questions were answered correctly in the latest round
+* REPEAT: at least one card has been answered more than 5 times
+* CONFIDENT: at least one card has been answered correctly at least 3 times

 **Infrastructure and quality requirements.**

 * Push all your code to GitHub using good practices (e.g., cohesive commits, descriptive commit messages).